tom-seddon/beeblink/docs/fs.md

 On a Master 128 it will also install temporary filing system entries for `DISC` and `DISK` (which will just be ignored if the DFS is also present).

-# BeebLink tools

-The BeebLink tools can be found in the `beeblink` volume.
-Press SHIFT+BREAK to load the menu, and select the tool of interest.

-## Speed Test

-Measure bandwidth between server and client.
-If running over the Tube, parasite bandwidth is measured as well.

-Don't take the results too seriously.
-You may not see these figures in actual use.

-(I use this when modifying the transfer code, to check whether my changes have made a meaningful improvement or not.)

-## ROM Update

-Update BLFS ROM contents.
-For use when upgrading to a new version of BeebLink (or for me when updating the ROM code).

-Unzip the updated ROMs zip to the directory you run the server from.
-The ROM Update program will get the server to transfer the appropriate ROM (according to link type) to the Beeb.

-If the BLFS ROM is non-writeable, the update process will leave the updated version in RAM.
-Note the `*SAVE` command line printed; use this to save a copy of the ROM somewhere, which you can use with your usual EPROM/EEPROM/etc. tools.

-If the BLFS ROM is writeable, it will be overwritten.
-Press CTRL+BREAK as prompted to reset the Beeb.
-(Note the `*SAVE` command line... if anything goes wrong after reset, you can potentially use this to save a copy of the previous ROM somewhere.)

 # Non-standard errors